civo/terraform-provider-civo/docs/resources/kubernetes_node_pool.md

 page_title: "civo_kubernetes_node_pool Resource - terraform-provider-civo"
 subcategory: ""
 description: |-
-  Provides a Civo Kubernetes Node Pool resource.
+  Provides a Civo Kubernetes node pool resource.
 While the default node pool must be defined in the civo_kubernetes_cluster resource, this resource can be used to add additional ones to a cluster.
 ---

 # civo_kubernetes_node_pool (Resource)

-Provides a Civo Kubernetes Node Pool resource.
+Provides a Civo Kubernetes node pool resource.
 While the default node pool must be defined in the `civo_kubernetes_cluster` resource, this resource can be used to add additional ones to a cluster.

 ## Example Usage